Occidental Petroleum: Middle East

 The company's oil and gas operations in the Middle East are in Oman, Qatar, and the United Arab Emirates and are via production sharing agreements.
 The region produced 251 e3BOE per day, representing approximately 19% of 2020 total production.
 The region also held 28% of the company's proved reserves in 2020.

 The company is the largest independent oil producer in Oman.
 In Qatar, the company is the second-largest oil producer offshore and is a partial owner in the Dolphin Gas Project, which delivers gas to Oman and the United Arab Emirates.

-South America

-In Colombia, Anadarko Colombia, a subsidiary of Oxy, and Ecopetrol entered into a joint exploration agreement in May 2022 for offshore exploration in deep waters of the Caribbean, with plans to drill the world's deepest offshore oil well by 2024.

-In Peru, Anadarko Peru, a subsidiary of Oxy, completed the initial phase of a 3D marine seismic acquisition project in northern Peruvian waters in 2024.